bjspeaks/Purview/Lineage/ADFLineagePermissioningExplained.md

 b.
 The ADF needs to be executed again.

 c.
-Scan/re-scan the data source-destination-which is the target in the ADF.
+Post execution the ADF metadata pushed into Purview.

 # Conclusion